-- The Group boosted its senior management team with several new appointments in key sales, marketing and operational functions laying the foundations for a sustainable global business. - A significant increase in marketing spend resulted in building distribution channels for sustainable revenue growth for the Group's FGF5 inhibitor hair growth products globally. - Group. - New opportunities, such as e-commerce in Australia, export sales to China and a distribution partnership with PSL in New Zealand, assisted in achieving record revenue for the Group. - Therapeutic efficacy for the Group's midkine antibodies in FSGS (Focal Segmental Glomerulosclerosis) added significant value to the Lyramid asset portfolio. - of the Group around midkine, adding to the potential application in the treatment of multiple disease indications. - midkine development plans and the separation of the consumer and midkine businesses.
+- The Group boosted its senior management team with several new appointments in key sales, marketing and operational functions laying the foundations for a sustainable global business. - A significant increase in marketing spend resulted in building distribution channels for sustainable revenue growth for the Group's FGF5 inhibitor hair growth products globally. - Scaling into existing sales channels, such as QVC in Japan and Neiman Marcus in the USA, delivered increased sales for the Group. - New opportunities, such as e-commerce in Australia, export sales to China and a distribution partnership with PSL in New Zealand, assisted in achieving record revenue for the Group. - Therapeutic efficacy for the Group's midkine antibodies in FSGS (Focal Segmental Glomerulosclerosis) added significant value to the Lyramid asset portfolio. - The successful patent application for the N-terminal midkine-antibodies in Europe increased the intellectual property holding of the Group around midkine, adding to the potential application in the treatment of multiple disease indications. - Internationally recognised industry leader, Bart Wuurman, was appointed as CEO of Lyramid in June 2019 to execute on the midkine development plans and the separation of the consumer and midkine businesses.